exercism/python/exercises/practice/darts/.approaches/booleans-as-ints/content.md

     return int(radius_squared<=1)*5 + int(radius_squared<=25)*4 + int(radius_squared<=100)*1
 ```

-Beyond that recommendation, the terseness of this approach might be harder to reason about or decode — especially if a programmer is coming from a programming langauge that does not treat Boolean values as `ints`.
+Beyond that recommendation, the terseness of this approach might be harder to reason about or decode — especially if a programmer is coming from a programming langauge that does not treat Boolean values as `int`s.
 Despite the "radius_squared" variable name, it is also more difficult to relate the scoring "rings" of the Dartboard to the values being checked and calculated in the `return` statement.
 If using this code in a larger program, it would be strongly recommended that a docstring be provided to explain the Dartboard rings, scoring rules, and the corresponding scores.